 She might, indeed, inclose her letters to their several postmasters.
 Postmasters were always so obliging, and always knew where people were going to, and where to send their letters.
-She might, at least, write two letters, to say that they-the Peterkins-had arrived, and were disappointed not to find the Sylvesters.
+She might, at least, write two letters, to say that they>the Peterkins>had arrived, and were disappointed not to find the Sylvesters.
 And she could add that their trunks had not arrived, and perhaps their friends might look out for them on their way.
 It really seemed a good plan to write.
 Yet another question came up, as to how she would get her letters to the post-office, as she had already learned it was at quite a distance, and in a different direction from the station, where they were to send the next day for their trunks.

-She went over and over these same questions, kept awake by the coughing and talking of her neighbors, the other side of the thin partition.
+coughing and talking of her neighbors, the other side of the thin partition.